Components

 set_param (bool) – Boolean indicating whether the tensor network has to be parameterized (

-).override (bool) – Boolean indicating whether the tensor network should be parameterized in-place (
+True) or de-parameterized (False).override (bool) – Boolean indicating whether the tensor network should be parameterized in-place (

-) or copied and then parameterized (False
+True) or copied and then parameterized (False).

 - set_data_nodes(input_edges, num_batch_edges)[source]#